jkool702/openwrt-custom-builds/README.md

 # openwrt-custom-builds
 Custom NSS-enabled firmware images (compiled locally from source) for OpenWrt for the Dynalink DL-WRX36

+# What does "NSS-enabled" mean?

+In addition to the "general purpose" CPU, the dynalink dl-wrx36 (and all other ipq807x-based routers) have additional processors that are specifically designed to handle certain networking-related tasks.
+These extra processors and their related functionality are collectively known as the "Networking Sub-System", or NSS.

+In mainline OpenWrt, the NSS system is largely inactive and mostly just sits there idle and unused.
+In this NSS-enabled build, however, the NSS is active and takes over the vast majority of the networking stack.
+This both allows the router to process more traffic than what would be possible using the CPU (I only have only tested it on a 1 gbps connection; but, in theory, it should handle up to a 10 gbps connection).
+Using the NSS to handle networking stuff also frees up the CPU to do other potentially useful things (file sharing, recursive, DNS lookup, running a plex media server instance, etc.)

+Enabling NSS is particularly beneficial for high-bandwidth connections - anyone with an internet connection with bandwidth of a few hundred mbps (or more) should notice distinctly better router performance.
+Those with connection speeds under ~100 mbps will likely see minimal improvements, and *might* see slightly better performance on mainline openwrt.

 # Install instructions

 This OpenWrt firmware image can be installed using the [standard WRX36 install instructions for OpenWrt](https://openwrt.org/toh/dynalink/dl-wrx36).